doubleclickdetroit/dindintonight/README.md

 * Next, install virtualenv and virtualenvwrapper `sudo pip install virtualenv` &  `sudo pip install virtualenvwrapper`
 * Open up your .bash_profile or .profile (on all recent macs it is the .bash_profile and it is located at ~/.bash_profile), and after your PATH statement, add the following
 ```
-# set where virutal environments will live
 export WORKON_HOME=$HOME/.virtualenvs
-# ensure all new environments are isolated from the site-packages directory
 export VIRTUALENVWRAPPER_VIRTUALENV_ARGS='--no-site-packages'
-# use the same directory for virtualenvs as virtualenvwrapper
 export PIP_VIRTUALENV_BASE=$WORKON_HOME
-# makes pip detect an active virtualenv and install to it
 export PIP_RESPECT_VIRTUALENV=true
 if [[ -r /usr/local/bin/virtualenvwrapper.sh ]]; then
     source /usr/local/bin/virtualenvwrapper.sh